 Is Obsidian free for commercial use?

 Yes, since 2025 the commercial license has become optional.
-You can use Obsidian for free for your work, without extra costs.
+You can use Obsidian for free for your work, without additional costs.
 That’s a big change – previously you had to buy a license if you used it for your business.
 Now you only pay if you want to use the optional services like Sync or Publish.

 Where are my notes stored?